hashcloak/Meson/docs/docs/docs.md

 ### How to Run an Nonvoting Authority

-Only one non voting authority is needed per mixnet.
+Only one non voting authority is needed per nonvoting mixnet.
 Once you have a valid `authority.toml` file you can use the following docker command to run a mixnet.
 Take note of the docker tag at the end.

 ```
 docker service create --name authority -d \